Free Google Ads Performance Grader

 In the event that your website is the target of a negative SEO campaign of spammy links, use the Disavow Links Tool in Google Webmaster Tools after you’ve tried to contact webmasters whom are pointing these links to your website to have them removed.

 Black Hat SEO tactics can get your website banned from Google and other search engines.
+This is why it’s so important to avoid Black Hat SEO and move forward with proven, white-hat SEO tactics instead.

 Though there may be some short-term success through increased traffic to your site, Google penalties are getting more and more sophisticated and can have devastating effects on your rankings and traffic.
 With hundreds of millions of users searching on Google per day, can you really afford to be de-indexed?